MetPX/sarracenia/doc/design/monitoring.rst

 	do we use this for real-time logs? not sure, CFS would need to be more up.

--- when a node fails... dd_watchdog?
+-- when a node fails... sr_watchdog?
-       if dd_sara emitted a log when it started a transfer, and another when it finished. then dd_watchdog could be subscribed to them and know what products were in flight on every node at any time.
+       if sr_sara emitted a log when it started a transfer, and another when it finished. then sr_watchdog could be subscribed to them and know what products were in flight on every node at any time.